 Fresh Vanilla Beans 6 per pint-sized jar is fine.
 Just remember, the more vanilla beans you have, the stronger your extract will be.

 Your Choice of Vodka, 1.75mL worth – I used Skol because I have no idea what type of Vodka is “good” vodka.
 No, really, I’m totally an alcohol novice.
 You could give me gin, and tell me it’s vodka (I just learned that they are the same color while on my trip to the grocery store) and I’d skip happily away.
 Don’t judge me.

 Take your paring knife and slice the vanilla bean from tip to tip.
 You don’t want to slice through to the other side, but you do want the skin to open up to reveal the seedy part.
 It’s going to look like dirt.
 Seriously.

 Screw it on.

-Came back to add – after the extract has gotten to the strength that you desire, strain into a dark bottle with cheesecloth (to catch the vanilla beans) – decorate with a label and voila!
+Came back to add – after the extract has gotten to the strength that you desire, strain it into a dark bottle with cheesecloth (to catch the vanilla beans) – decorate it with a label, and voila!
 Your very own homemade vanilla extract.